 Special Collections

-The Garbrecht Law Library is honored to house the legal papers of Judge Edward Gignoux, U.S. District Court judge who presided over numerous high-profile cases and was twice considered for nomination to the U.S. Supreme Court, and Judge Frank M. Coffin, U.S. Court of Appeals judge for the First Circuit named by President Lyndon B. Johnson who served on the bench for 40 years, eleven as chief judge of the court (1972-1983).
-This material is housed in the Judge Edward T. Gignoux Special Collections and Rare Book Room on the fourth floor of the Law School.
+The Garbrecht Law Library is honored to house the legal papers of Judge Edward Gignoux, a U.S. District Court judge who presided over numerous high-profile cases and was twice considered for nomination to the U.S. Supreme Court, and Judge Frank M. Coffin, U.S. Court of Appeals Judge for the First Circuit named by President Lyndon B. Johnson who served on the bench for 40 years, eleven as chief judge of the court (1972-1983).
 Please contact the reference department for access to the collection.

 Rare Books